 - Leave in the fridge for at least a couple of hours, preferably overnight.

-Of course you can!
-It's great for Halloween and Christmas parties/get-togethers.
+- This cake is great for any holiday party or get-togethers.
 Just cut the cake into square or rectangular pieces so that there's enough for everyone.

 © 2018 Janisa